 currently participate in the program.
 Some areas of Montana do not have a local American Legion Post.
 Because of these two reasons many stretches of Montana highways do not have fatality markers where a fatal accident has occurred.
 Also, when a highway is reconstructed and corrects what may have been the cause of the fatality, all markers are removed.

 I was curious about that last bit.
 Granted, I saw some crosses at high curves that were guard-rail deficient, to say the least.
 But the given the complexity of crashes, the multiple chains of causation in which environmental factors are often only one determinant, does engineering itself eliminate the future risk of another fatality?
 I can see doing this in the case where a victim’s family might request its removal, but I wonder if removing the crosses (and I’m not sure where this has been done, or how many times) sends the wrong message — e.g., this curve has been reduced, signed, etc., so we don’t need to worry about the human factors of speed, impairment, etc.

 This entry was posted on Wednesday, June 24th, 2009 at 10:40 am and is filed under Traffic Culture, Traffic Enforcement, Traffic Engineering, Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.